 In some instances, a Framework Agreement can offer the most cost effective and appropriate means by which to procure.
 However, this may not necessarily be the case and so should be regarded as one potential means by which to proceed and should be compared to the alternatives.
-Procurement will research framework agreements to ensure that they are available for use by NHC and Legal will check the terms and conditions of the call off agreement, if one exists.
+Procurement will research framework agreements to ensure that they are available for use by NHDC and Legal will check the terms and conditions of the call off agreement, if one exists.
 The Project manager should ensure that it is fit for purpose for their needs.

-21.1 A Framework Agreement is "an agreement between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged".

-- 21.2 This means that the Framework Agreement is a pre-agreed set of terms and conditions that establishes the terms and conditions that will apply to subsequent contracts (a Call-Off contract) created under the Framework Agreement but it does not itself do anything except explain how Call-Off contracts are made. - 21.3 Frameworks can cover supply of works, goods or services.
+- 21.1 A Framework Agreement is "an agreement between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged". - 21.2 This means that the Framework Agreement is a pre-agreed set of terms and conditions that establishes the terms and conditions that will apply to subsequent contracts (a Call-Off contract) created under the Framework Agreement but it does not itself do anything except explain how Call-Off contracts are made. - 21.3 Frameworks can cover supply of works, goods or services.
 They are useful because once a Framework Agreement has been set up to cover a particular type of works, goods or service you do not need to carry out a full procurement exercise each time you need that supply.
 Dependant on how the framework has been set up, you can either purchase directly from a supplier, or carry out a mini competition amongst the suppliers.
 Some consortia require an access agreement to be completed.
-If there is no appropriate Framework Agreement in place, you can consider whether your procurement is suitable to be a Framework Agreement with other authorities.
+If there is no appropriate Framework Agreement in place, you can consider whether your procurement

+- is suitable to be a Framework Agreement with other authorities.
 Procuring supply through a Framework Agreement may lead to price efficiencies due to increased purchasing power. - 21.4 The maximum duration of a Framework Agreement is four years.
 The term of a framework agreement may not exceed four years, save in exceptional cases, duly justified.
 Contact Legal who will provide advice and guidance. - 21.5 Call-Off contracts may extend beyond the life of the Framework Agreement.
-The terms of the Framework and the maximum length of call off will need to be considered on a case by case basis. - 21.6 Useful Framework Agreements include Eastern Shires Purchasing Organisation (ESPO), the Crown Commercial Service (CCS), Hertfordshire Business Services, Supply Hertfordshire, Yorkshire Purchasing Organisation (YPO) North East Purchasing Organisation (NEPO Pro 5 or through any consortia of Local Authorities. - 21.7 For contracts awarded through a Framework above £25k you must publish an award notice to Contract Finder or Find a Tender.
+The terms of the Framework and the maximum length of call off will need to be considered on a case by case basis. - 21.6 Useful Framework Agreements include Eastern Shires Purchasing Organisation (ESPO), the Crown Commercial Service (CCS), Hertfordshire Business Services, Supply Hertfordshire, Yorkshire Purchasing Organisation (YPO) North East Purchasing Organisation (NEPO Pro 5 or through any consortia of Local Authorities.